cjrentier/ION-NetworkConnector/README.md

 # ION - Network Connector
-This repository contains a demo of the ION Network Connector, the documentation can be found on https://docs.infor.com/ion/latest/en-us/iondeskceug_cloud_osm/default.html, go to Connect Modeling > ION Network connection point
+This repository contains a demo of the ION Network Connector, the documentation can be found on https://docs.infor.com/ion/latest/en-us/iondeskceug_cloud_osm/default.html, go to Connect Modeling > ION Network connection point.
+Below procedure partly applies to accessing the ION API Gateway for other API calls.

 ## Infor OS - ION Network Connectors: